 Cons

-Best for fast growing
+Best fast growing trailing plant

-If you have limited ground space, a trailing plant with large blooms – such as a petunia – can bring the smallest space alive with vibrant flowers and lush foliage.
-The Petunia x hybrida 'Super Cascade Improved' F1 Hybrid – Seeds will grow fast, if planted in early spring, and provide a spectacular show of fragrant purple blooms throughout the summer.
+The Petunia x Hybrida 'Super Cascade Improved' F1 Hybrid seeds will grow fast if planted in early spring, and provide a spectacular show of fragrant purple blooms throughout the summer.
 The long stems will gracefully spill over the edges of hanging baskets and soften the look of any plain backdrop.

 Pros